 Thankfully, this type of habit is relatively easy to break by simply removing the reward response so if your dog does start to randomly lick your ear, pay it no attention and leave it to lick to its heart’s content.
 It is very likely that without the positive response that the habit relies on to be actioned that your dog will wander off within a week and find something new to entertain itself with.

-Should I Be Concerned By The Licking?
+Should I Be Worried About the Licking?